mabreyes/PoseIntelliGraph/README.md

 # Video Pose Estimation

-A Python application that performs pose estimation on videos using OpenPose.
+A Pythonic application that performs pose estimation on videos using OpenPose, following the Single Responsibility Principle.

 ## Features